ssurbhi560/buying-frenzy/README.md

 1. Process a user purchasing a dish from a restaurant:
     ```graphql
     mutation {
         purchase(input: {userId: "VXNlcjox", dishId: "RGlzaDoz"}) {
             order {
                 id
                 dishName
                 transactionAmount
                 transactionDate
                 restaurantName
                 userId
                 restaurantId
             }
         }
     }
     ```
-    The `ID` of the correspodning dish/user may be found by selecting them:
+    The `ID` of the corresponding dish/user may be found by selecting them:
     ```graphql
     query {
         # Get id of all users.